NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 ### PyTorch and CUDA

-Each version of PyTorch is usually compatible with one or a few specific CUDA versions.
+PyTorch versions is compatible  with one or a few specific CUDA versions, or more precisely, with corresponding CUDA runtime API versions.
 Using an incompatible version might lead to errors or sub-optimal performance.

 Following is the Release Compatibility Matrix for PyTorch, copied from [here](https://github.com/pytorch/pytorch/blob/main/RELEASE.md#release-compatibility-matrix):